DanElias/Computer-Graphics/Examen1/README.md

 ## Notes:
-    - Rotation might look different as my algorithm starts with the left corner of a face and calculates the rest vertices with it but it was left as it was in the source code provided
+    - Rotation might look different as my algorithm starts with the left corner of a face and calculates the rest of the vertices with it.
+Rotation was left as it was in the source code provided